SEO Glossary

 Search Engine Glossary – A

 Affiliate: A relationship between a product seller and an advertiser (Website owner) in which advertising is placed on the site for a particular company or product.
-The advertiser is paid on the basis of clicks, leads, or sales.
+The advertiser is paid based on clicks, leads, or sales.
 This agreement is often commission-based.
 The best site is CJ

 Agent Name: Also known as a “User-Agent”.
-This is the name of either a browser or spider, defined by the software owner.
+This is the name of a browser or spider defined by the software owner.
 These often get mentioned when talking about weblogs for a particular site.

-Algorithm: A mathematical formula that is used in order to rank websites and web pages on search engines such as Google, Yahoo or MSN.
+Algorithm: A mathematical formula to rank websites and web pages on search engines such as Google, Yahoo or MSN.

-Alt Tag: The alternative text that is shown by a web browser when images are switched off.
-This is also used for https://www.google.com/ text readers (for the partially sighted).
-Alt tags are part of the W3C accessibility compliance regulations.
+Alt Tag: The alternative text that a web browser shows when images are switched off.
+Alt tags are also used for https://www.google.com/ text readers (for the partially sighted).
+They are part of the W3C accessibility compliance regulations.

 Anchor Text: The actual words that are hyperlinked on a page.